 |Work: One year of full-time equivalent work in a healthcare position during the last two years, involving direct patient care||2|

 |Graduate of a Health Science/Nursing program - Two semesters or more, with NO recent experience in direct patient care||2|

 |Graduate of a Health Sciences/Nursing Program of any length WITH 6 months full-time work experience within the last two years involving direct patient care||3|

 |Graduate with a Bachelor's or Master's degree in any field from a regionally accredited institution||3|

 Each applicant will receive 5 points for attending a group information session.
 This session is hosted in the few months preceding the application deadline and provides details about the program.
 Students must sign in at the information session to get points.
 Information Session details and dates are posted on the program landing page as available.

 Health Science Advising Session

 Applicants who have completed an advisement session with a Health Sciences Advisor, as evidenced by a signed advisement card, will receive 4 points.
 This card can only be obtained from a Health Science Student Advisor, and no duplicates will be issued.
 The card is only valid for 1 year after the issue date.

-All Observational/shadowing assignments must be arranged through Eastern Florida State College’s Diagnsotic Medical Sonography Program.
-After the observation period, students will be interviewed by the Program Manager.
+All Observational/shadowing assignments must be arranged through Eastern Florida State College’s Diagnostic Medical Sonography Program.
+After the second observation period, students will be interviewed by the Program Manager.
+You must bring a resume with you to share with the Program Manager.
 Observations should be done early in the application process.

 Specific College Course Work Bonus Points